MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/tvm-zero-day-vulnerabilities.md

 ### Security recommendations page

-View clear suggestions regarding remediation and mitigation options, including workarounds if exist.
+View clear suggestions regarding remediation and mitigation options, including workarounds if they exist.
 Filter by the "zero day" tag to only see security recommendations addressing zero-day vulnerabilities.

-When there is an application with associated zero-day vulnerability and additional vulnerabilities to address, you will get one recommendation regarding both.
+If there is software with a zero-day vulnerability and additional vulnerabilities to address, you will get one recommendation regarding all vulnerabilities.

 ![Zero day example of Windows Server 2016 in the security recommendations page.](images/tvm-zero-day-security-recommendation.png)

-## Addressing the zero-day vulnerability
+## Addressing the zero-day vulnerabilities

-Go to the security recommendation page and select the zero-day recommendation.
+Go to the security recommendation page and select a recommendation with a zero-day.
 A flyout will open with information about the zero-day and other vulnerabilities for that software.

 There will be a link to mitigation options and workarounds if they are available.
 Workarounds may help reduce the risk posed by this zero-day vulnerability until a patch or security update can be deployed.